-Spotted Black Snake
+Captive Spotted Black Snake (Pseudechis guttatus)

 It was an adult when it was given to me by Bill Dunmall who had a wildlife park at Hervey Bay in Queensland.

-It never showed the slightest sign of aggression and although I wouldn't normally freehandle dangerous snakes (which I strongly discourage), I used to freehandle this one.
+aggression or nervousness and although I wouldn't normally free handle dangerous snakes (which I strongly discourage), I used to free handle this one.
 It was originally captured near Tara in Qld.

-©2017 John Fowler and John Hollister.
+Copyright 2022 John Fowler, Rachel Barnes and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.
-(NOTE:- No permission is needed to link to this web page)